-We are pleased to share with you the 2020 edition of Chiron, the magazine for alumni of the Melbourne Medical School.
+We are delighted to share with you the 2021 edition of Chiron, the magazine for alumni of the Melbourne Medical School.

 SPOTLIGHT ON ALUMNI

 Professor Jane Gunn

 The Faculty of Medicine, Dentistry and Health Sciences is delighted to announce the appointment of Professor Jane Gunn as Dean.